Use Copy Paste Manager faster

 2. Enable position lock.

-3. Reopen history and confirm it returns to the locked location.
+3. Close and reopen history to confirm it returns to the same place.

 Default shortcuts